oubiwann/hoplon-modern-business/README.md

 # hoplon-modern-business

-The StartBootstrap "Modern Business" template ported to Hoplon
+The StartBootstrap "Modern Business" template ported to [Hoplon][4]

 ## Dependencies